 - The American Revolutionary War between the Continental Army of the US and the British Army came to an end on 3rd September 1783.
 Pennsylvania officially became the second state of the United States of America on 12th December 1787.
 It marked the day when the state ratified the US Constitution and officially joined the union.

-Pennsylvania was a significant colony in colonial America and was a major center for the American Revolutionaries.
-Several places of historical significance like the Independence Hall, continue to exist today, thus adding to the rich cultural history of today’s Pennsylvania state.
+Pennsylvania colony facts for kids are an excellent source for the little ones to gain more information regarding the place’s surrounding areas and historical side.
+It was a significant colony in colonial America and was an important center for the American Revolutionaries.
+The colony has people from different parts of the world, making it a multicultural and unique spot.
+Therefore, several places of historical significance, like the Independence Hall, continue to exist today even after years.
+And these add to the rich cultural history of today’s Pennsylvania state.